-After giving effect to the sale by us of 25,000,000 Class A ordinary shares in this offering and the concurrent private placements at the assumed initial public offering price of \$26.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses of this offering and the concurrent private placements payable by us, our pro forma as adjusted net tangible book value at June 30, 2021 would have been approximately \$215.2 million (\le 182.4 million), representing \$0.73 per share (\le 0.62 per share).
-This represents an immediate increase in pro forma net tangible book value of \$2.24 per share (\le 1.90 per share) to existing shareholders and an immediate dilution in pro forma net tangible book value of \$25.77 per share (\le 21.84 per share) to new investors purchasing Class A ordinary shares in this offering and the concurrent private placements at the assumed initial public offering price.
-Dilution in pro forma net tangible book value per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by new investors.
+After giving effect to the sale by us of 21,850,000 Class A ordinary shares in this offering and the concurrent private placements at the initial public offering price of \$27.00 per share and after deducting the underwriting discounts and commissions and offering expenses of this offering and the concurrent private placements payable by us, our pro forma as adjusted net tangible book value at June 30, 2021 would have been approximately \$225.9 million), representing \$0.76 per share (€0.65 per share).
+This represents an immediate increase in pro forma net tangible book value of \$2.27 per share (£1.93 per share) to existing shareholders and an immediate dilution in pro forma net tangible book value of \$26.24 per share (£2.23 per share) to new investors purchasing Class A ordinary shares in this offering and the concurrent private placements at the initial public offering price.
+Dilution in pro forma net tangible book value per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering and the concurrent private placements from the initial public offering price per share paid by new investors.